CAgent47/GraphicCardDriver-installer-for-Debian13/README.md

 # 3
 bash installer.sh
 ```

+**Note:**

+*If your system does not have an Nvidia graphics card or does not have a graphics card or has an old Nvidia graphics card like the GTX 740m, your graphics card will not load due to lack of support.*

 ---
 # -👤Created By CAgent_47
 # -📜MTA Scripter • Linux Learner🐧 • Python Learner • SQL • Bash Scripter 🇺🇸🔥